 Guess Who is a fun two-player board game that is perfect for ages six (6) and up.
 This game is easy to learn and has fundamental rules.
 The game aims to guess your opponent’s mystery character before they guess yours.
 Each game only takes a few minutes to set up and about 5-10 minutes to play.
 To extend the fun, play multiple games and keep a tally of who wins each time.
 Make this one of your favorite indoor activities for kids and have fun!

 Schools are closed!
 It’s time to get back that classic Monopoly board game that is loved by people of all ages, but it can be pretty tough to learn to play!
-The rules are complicated, and many families have their variations that aren’t listed in the official rulebook.
+The rules are complicated, and many families have variations that aren’t listed in the official rulebook.
 Learning how to set up the board, play by the official rules, and end the game at a reasonable time will help you learn to love Monopoly!

 The game Snakes and Ladders has enthralled generations of children and gone through a few name changes along the way.
 Sometimes sold as Chutes and Ladders in the United States, and originally Snakes and Arrows in India, the game has barely changed in all this time.